Byont-Ventures/smart-contract-analysis-tools/DeepDive.md

 Another technique is to use [Constraint Horn Clauses (CHC)](#constraint-horn-clauses-chc).
 This will transfer the source code into logic and checks if certain failing paths can be found.
 CHC is a layer on top of SMT and is similar to symbolic execution.

-What this introduction tries to make clear is that (1) SMT is the backbone is software analysis and (2) One technique doesn't exclude the other.
+What this introduction tries to make clear is that, (1) SMT is the backbone in software analysis, and (2) one technique doesn't exclude the other.

 ### Example: Satisfiable Modulo Theory (SMT)

-To get a better idea of what an SMT checker does we will go over a simple example.
-We will use z3 as this is the most used SMT checker for automatic analysis tools for Solidity.
+To get a better idea of what an SMT checker does, we will go over a simple example.
+We will use [z3](https://github.com/Z3Prover/z3) as this is the most used SMT checker for automatic analysis tools for Solidity.

 An online z3 runner can be used if you want to try the examples yourself: https://microsoft.github.io/z3guide/playground/Freeform%20Editing